Updated on December 21, 2022

 What becomes even more challenging for men and women who have either a mental health disorder or a behavioral health disorder is that treatment of one without the other results in noneffective outcomes in many cases.

 At FHE Health, our team is well-versed in treating co-occurring conditions.
 Not all treatment centers can offer this.
 If you or your loved one has or may have an underlying mental health disorder, it’s essential to choose a treatment center capable of providing both layers of care.

 Where Diagnosis Starts

-Even for trained professionals, it can be quite difficult to determine if mental health disorders are present or if an individual is only battling a behavioral health condition.
+Even for trained mental and behavioral health professionals, it can be quite difficult to determine if mental health disorders are present or if an individual is only battling a behavioral health condition.
 The diagnosis process must involve a comprehensive look back at the individual’s life, the underlying cause of their current health crisis and what their needs are right now.
 For example, if an individual is struggling with an intense addiction to opioids, the addiction may have started due to dealing with chronic pain.
 However, looking back further, that pain may have been caused by sexual trauma.
 In this case, it becomes necessary to treat all aspects of the individual’s health.